payprop/mojolicious-plugin-oauth2-server/README.md

 ## confirm\_by\_resource\_owner \*

-A callback that tells the plugin if the Resource Owner allowed or disallow access to the Resource Server by the Client.
+A callback that tells the plugin if the Resource Owner allowed or disallowed access to the Resource Server by the Client.
 See ["REQUIRED FUNCTIONS"](#required-functions).

 ## verify\_client \*